The Student Services Department of Fostoria City Schools is located at:

 Fostoria, Ohio 44830

-Fostoria City Schools has two certified school psychologists on staff.
+Fostoria City Schools has a certified school psychologist on staff.
 The School Psychologist conducts assessments to evaluate students on criteria such as intelligence, aptitude, and psychopathology.
 Additionally, she often consults with teachers and other school personnel help to supply interventions to aid in student learning.